laurolins/nanomsg-tests/README.md

-# nanomsg-tests
+# nanomsg-tests - experiments to test the nanomsg library.

-Small experiments to test the nanomsg library.
-Here is an experiment that I wanted to run which is analogous to the multithread dealer/router example in ZeroMQ:
+Here is a nanomsg experiment that I wanted to run, but couldn't find on the web.
+It is the multithreaded dealer/router example explained in the `ZeroMQ` guide:

 http://zguide.zeromq.org/page:all#Multithreading-with-ZeroMQ